jpdoshi/LatteAPI/README.md

 python caffeine.py migrate
 ```

-### Support for various databases
+### Batteries Included
-+ LatteAPI uses latte-alchemy for it's ORM, which is a plugin based on SQLAlchemy
++ Most of utilities and middlewares are provided by latteapi
-+ Therefore, ORM programming and features are same as SQLAlchemy
++ latte-alchemy is used for ORM, which is a plugin based on SQLAlchemy

 ### Easy to understand
 + LatteAPI is inspired by popular frameworks such as django and FastAPI